How to Conduct a Panel Interview: 7 Steps for Success

 Step 4: Set Up a Room for the Interview

-If you are holding the group panel interview in person at your office, it is best to choose an effective location.
-These interviews work best when participants are able to hear and see each other comfortably.
-Therefore, avoid very large rooms or incredibly long tables for a small number of participants.
-Round tables assist in the ease of conversational flow, while seating panelists behind a big table facing the candidate can tend to feel like an interrogation.
+If you are holding the group interview in person at your office, choose an effective location.
+These interviews work best when participants can hear and see each other comfortably.
+Therefore, avoid very large rooms or incredibly long tables for a few participants.

-Remember, your best information will come from a relaxed candidate, so ensure that the setup is as informal as possible, with panelists sitting at comfortable angles for conversation.
+Round tables assist in the ease of conversational flow, while seating panelists behind a big table facing the candidate can feel like an interrogation.
+Your best information will come from a relaxed candidate, so ensure the setup is as informal as possible, with panelists sitting at comfortable angles for conversation.

 Step 5: Introduce Each Panel Interviewer